yaroslavkhudchenko/task-manager/README.md

 * First one is the main project/task which has it's own board.
     * Second layer includes main tasks for the global project/task.
-        * Third layer represents subtasks for the main tasks
+        * Third layer represents subtasks

 ## Functionality

 1. <p> User can drag and drop second and third layer task and changing their order. </p>